 - The Emily H. Mudd Summer Research Fellowship – established with a bequest from Emily Mudd – supports an Emily Mudd Research Fellow each summer

 - The Munzer Summer Research Fellowship – established with a generous donation from Mr. and Mrs. Rudolph J. Munzer – supports a Munzer Summer Research Fellow approximatedly every two out of three summers

-- The William K. Purves Summer Research Fellowship – established with a lead gift and addtional donations from many HMC faculty and biology alumni to honor Dr. Bill Purves, the founding member of the HMC Biology Department, on his retirement – supports a Purves Summer Research Fellow approximately one out of three summers.
+- The William K. Purves Summer Research Fellowship – established with a lead gift and additional donations from many HMC faculty and biology alumni to honor Dr. Bill Purves, the founding member of the HMC Biology Department, on his retirement – supports a Purves Summer Research Fellow approximately one out of three summers.

 Visit the biology research opportunities page for more on summer research at Harvey Mudd and the other Claremont colleges and for links to projects and application forms.
 Working at Mudd and the Claremont Colleges is a great way to jumpstart your senior thesis or to find out if you’d like to work in a particular professor’s lab in the future.